 Q. Is my share amount tax deductible?

 A. Your share payment is not deductible for federal income tax purposes as a charitable donation or as a medical expense.
 Since there is the strong possibility that your medical expenses will get shared by another Member, you cannot deduct your share as a charitable donation, even though United HealthShare Ministry DBA Freedom HealthShare?
-(FHA) is a 501(c) 3 not-for-profit ministry.
+(FHA) is a pending 501(c) 3 not-for-profit ministry.
 Your share payment is not tax deductible as an insurance expense because Freedom HealthShare? is not insurance.

 Q. Will my share amount change?